Research code: 244

 Clinical trials code: ---

-Methods: Our database consisted of 256 short scenarios, organized into 8 sets of 32.
+Methods: The database used in this study consisted of 256 short scenarios, organized into eight sets of 32.
 In each set, half of the short scenarios were affirmative counterfactual conditionals, and half were negative.
-Using a visual-world paradigm with eye-tracking, we examined the activation of both meanings during sentence processing.
-Fixation probability data from 32 native Persian speakers (21 women, 11 men; mean age = 22.34 years) were analyzed.
+Using a visual-world paradigm with eye-tracking, this research examined the activation of both meanings during sentence processing.
+Fixation probability data from 32 native Persian speakers (21 women, 11 men; mean age=22.34 years) were analyzed.

 Conclusion: Findings align with the Mental Model Theory and Reality Bias in the comprehension and processing of counterfactual conditionals in Persian.